How to choose a sleeping bag: everything you need to ensure warm, cozy nights on your next camping trip

 Weight and pack size

 Depending on your intended use, weight and pack size may be absolutely critical or less important.
-But, if you're fastpacking, bagging Scotland's Munros, a lightweight sleeping bag with a small pack size is easier to stash and carry around in your backpack.
+But, if you're fastpacking, a lightweight sleeping bag with a small pack size is easier to stash and carry around in your backpack.
 Most bags are supplied with a stuff sack, but these vary in quality.
 A stuff sack that is fitted with compression straps will really help to cinch down the pack size.
-Remember, however, that you can always buy a compression sack for your sleeping bag if necessary.
+Remember, however, that you can always buy a compression sack for your bag if necessary.

 In addition to a stuff sack, many bags now come with a larger cotton storage sack that allows the bag to loft and breathe when not in use.
 This prevents musty odours and damage to the fill caused by long-term compression.

-As a rule of thumb, a good two-season sleeping bag should weigh under a kilogram (2.2lbs).
+As a rule of thumb, a good 2-season sleeping bag should weigh under a kilogram (2.2lbs).
 You can find lightweight down three-season bags that deliver additional warmth for similar weight, but others may tip the scales at up to 2kg (4.4lbs).

 As with almost all outdoor kit, you’ll need to balance price against performance.
 Value is somewhat subjective, but if considered in terms of lifetime use then a high-quality down bag can offer very good value, provided you take care of it – how to look after your down sleeping bag.
 That’s partly because down tends to suffer less from long-term compression compared to synthetic fills.
 If cost is a restricting factor, however, then synthetic bags are generally cheaper and can still offer good overall performance, and in some cases come with only a minor increase in weight and bulk.